oracle/terraform-provider-oci/website/docs/r/bds_bds_instance_os_patch_action.html.markdown

 * `bds_instance_id` - (Required) The OCID of the cluster.
 * `cluster_admin_password` - (Required) Base-64 encoded password for the cluster admin user.
+* `isDryRun` - (Optional) Perform dry run for the patch and stop without actually patching the cluster.
 * `patching_configs` - (Optional) Detailed configurations for defining the behavior when installing ODH patches.
 If not provided, nodes will be patched with down time.
     * `patching_config_strategy` - (Required) Type of strategy used for detailed patching configuration
     * `batch_size` - (Required when patching_config_strategy=BATCHING_BASED) How many nodes to be patched in each iteration.